 What causes SIBO?

-- Certain antibacterial secretions in the gut, like gastric acid, pancreatic juices and bile, which keep the small intestine mostly sterile.
+- Certain antibacterial secretions in the gut, like gastric acid, pancreatic juices and bile, which keep bacterial growth in check.

-- The migrating motor complex (MMC) which sweeps it clean between meals stopping colonisation of bacteria.
+- The migrating motor complex (MMC), a nerve propulsion which sweeps bacteria and food from the small intestine between meals stopping colonisation of bacteria.

 Conditions that may predispose you to SIBO

 - Hypochlorhydria (low stomach acid)

 - Small intestinal obstructions, adhesions and diverticuli.

 - An episode of gastroenteritis (food poisoning, travelers diarrhea)

 - Nerve damage that affects the GI tract